InfinityVM/InfinityVM/test/load-test/README.md

 There are two load test scenarios we run:

 1. `LoadtestGetResult`: Starts by submitting an offchain `MockConsumer` job with nonce `1` and then each user keeps sending `GetResult` requests (no wait time between requests).
-2. `LoadtestIntensityTest`: Each user sends a `SubmitJob` request to the coprocessor for an offchain `IntensityTest` job, using a specified intensity level.
+2. `LoadtestSubmitJob`: Each user sends a `SubmitJob` request to the coprocessor for an offchain `IntensityTest` job, using a specified intensity level.
 The job submission includes a nonce and intensity parameters, with an option to wait for job completion.
 The intensity parameters is defined by `INTENSITY_LEVEL`.
 See more details below.

 For each load test, Goose spawns multiple users, with a thread for each user.